WilliamFrisk/capture-the-fish/README.md

 5. Your changes are now ready to be merged into the master branch.
 If you're unsure whether your code will work or just want another pair of eyes you can wait for someone else to review your pull request and ask them to merge it

 **Note:** When merging it is possible that merge conflicts arise.
-This are the most confusing part of git and if you're unsure about how to resolve these you can ask William
+This is the most confusing part of git and if you're unsure about how to resolve these you can ask William

 ## Authors